We are on a mission to establish circular food systems across Te Whanganui-a-Tara

 Healthy soil grows

-healthy kai which nourishes a thriving community
+healthy kai - nourishing a thriving community

 At Kaicycle, we work with the natural ecosystem to restore soil health and grow nutrient-dense kai.
 We practice and share regenerative growing techniques and apply organic Hua Parakore kaupapa developed by Te Waka Kai Ora.